tspoon1/restock/README.md

 If you are unfamiliar with or you have never used Heroku before, click the link below for a comprehensive guide (from Professor Rossetti) on Heroku, setting up an account, and getting it all running: https://github.com/prof-rossetti/intro-to-python/blob/master/exercises/web-service/deploying.md

-### Some Key Highlights from the Guide (Professor Rossetti's words)
-If you haven't yet done so, [install the Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install), and make sure you can login and list your applications.
+If you haven't yet done so, [install the Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install), and make sure you can login as well as list your applications.

 ```sh
 heroku login # just a one-time thing when you use heroku for the first time